 “Volunteers develop new skills and confidence, which boosts their physical and mental wellbeing, while the impact is also felt more widely in better-connected communities and a renewed sense of civic pride.

-“Volunteering can transform towns and cities, which is why we’re very proud to support Edinburgh’s Festival City Volunteers programme.”
+“Volunteering can transform towns and cities, which is why we’re very proud to have supported Edinburgh’s Festival City Volunteers programme.”

-Lothian Buses have been enthusiastic supporters of the Festival City Volunteers from the start, providing free transport on their network for volunteers to and from their shifts.
+Lothian Buses have been enthusiastic supporters of the Festival City Volunteers from the start, and they continue to provide travel passes for their network to volunteers to and from their shifts.

-The Volunteers even sported Lothian’s iconic Madder shade as the team's t-shirt colour last year and built strong relationships with drivers and Travelshop staff.
+The Volunteers even sported Lothian’s iconic Madder shade as the team's t-shirt colour in 2017 and built strong relationships with drivers and Travelshop staff.